dcperalta/Welcome-To-CPAN228/STUDENT_SUBMISSIONS.md

 Welcome!
 Add your name and section here when you complete Lab 0.

 ## Instructions
-1. Find your name in the list below (or add it if not there)
+1. Add your name in the same format as line the first entry
 2. Mark that you've completed Lab 0 with ✅
 3. Add your GitHub username
 4. Create a PR with these changes